dyluminous/ha-redwire/README.md

 # Redwire MQTT Heater Controller

+> Note to self: This repo has to public as my HA isn't configured to pull private repos... nothing secret in here anyway!

 Home Assistant custom integration providing a climate entity that controls an MQTT heater controller.

 ## Install